existentialmutt/inline_view_component/README.md

 # InlineViewComponent
 This gem allows your ViewComponents to define template strings within the class definition.
-ERB and HAML are supported.
+You should be able to use any templating language your rails app supports (ERB and HAML are tested).
 Syntax highlighting for Sublime Text is provided.

 ## Usage
 Include the `InlineViewComponent` mixin and then specify your template string with `template(string)`.
 Be sure to delete your component's external template file or ViewComponent will raise an error.